georgewalton/Sandals/README.md

 ```python
 @button
 ```
 to a function adds a button that triggers that function.
+The button is located in whatever context manager the function is defined in.

 For example, this code will create a window with a button, which when clicked will create a popup;